You may be wondering if the rental car insurance packages offered through your rental car dealer are worth it.

 When you should get rental car insurance

 Generally speaking, if your situation checks all of the boxes below, you can probably skip the coverage offered by your rental car provider.
-You might still have to assume a certain degree of responsibility for the potential costs of making a claim, however.

 - You use a credit card that provides at least secondary rental car insurance coverage to pay for the rental.